Phil94comp/restaurant_rest_api_website/README.md

 # restaurant_rest_api_website

 I created this restaurant order app to learn how to write a REST API.
 Currently, the app is designed to be used by waitstaff and chefs.
 However, this project needs additional functionality to include customer usage.
-The purpose of this project is to learn how to do full stack development using MongoDB, Node.js using npm, Express, and EJS. <br><br>
+The purpose of this project is to learn how to do full stack development using MongoDB, Node.js using npm, Express, and EJS. <br><br>Recently, I used Docker to help package all of the dependencies needed to help run the application outside of my local machine.<br><br>
 Functionality I want to add:

   - billing system